Anandkumar5796/Documents-for-DevOps/4.Kubernetes/Kubernetes-Document.md

 19.Custom Resource Definitions (CRDs) : Extend the Kubernetes API to support custom resources and controllers.

 20.Metrics and Monitoring : Kubernetes provides integration with monitoring tools like Prometheus for collecting cluster and application metrics.

+21. Persistent Volume: Persistent Volume (PV) is a piece of storage provisioned in a cluster that can be dynamically allocated and administrators. managed by kubernetes PVs provide a way to decouple storage from the lifecycle of pods and allow data to persist beyond the lifetime of individual pods.
+Persistent Volumes serve as an abstraction layer between the physical storage (such as a network attached storage or local storage) and the application's need for storage.
+They enable applications to request storage resources without needing to know the details of the underlying infrastructure

+PVs can be provisioned statically or dynamically.
+Static provisioning involves creating PVs in advance, kubernetes while dynamic provisioning allows PVs to be created on-demand when requested by the applications.
+Storage Classes: Dynamic provisioning of PVs is facilitated through the use of Storage Classes.
+Storage Classes define different classes of storage with specific characteristics (e.g., performance, access modes) and specify the provisioner responsible for dynamically creating the storage

+22. Persistent Volume Claims (PVCs): Persistent Volume Claims (PVCs) in Kubernetes have three different reclaim policies that determine what happens to the associated Persistent Volume (PV) when the PVC is deleted or no longer needed. kubernetes Retain: With the "Retain" policy, the PV associated with the PVC is not automatically deleted or released when the PVC is deleted.
+Instead, the PV is retained, and its contents are preserved.
+Delete: The "Delete" policy indicates that the associated PV should be automatically deleted when the PVC is deleted. nextops Recycle (Deprecated): The "Recycle" policy is deprecated and no longer recommended for use.

 **How to connect clsuter in local machine**